 Green, blue, and white icons are generally ‘information only’ (but this may vary depending on the make and model of your car).
 They don’t indicate something is wrong, but that a system or part is engaged (‘on’) and working properly.
 You probably see at least one of these when you drive.
 They include the turn indicators, headlight, high-beam, and fog light indicators, and the climate control settings, like the window de-fogger.

 One exception to this rule may be the ‘coolant temperature’ indicator, which lights up when the engine fluid is either too cold or too hot to function efficiently, and may be blue to indicate that the temperature is too cold.
 If you see this when you start your car – particularly on a brisk morning – you should let it idle for a few minutes, letting the engine and fluids warm up.
 If the coolant is at risk of overheating, the same icon may appear in red (see below).

 Yellow or orange icons generally indicate something needs to be serviced or repaired soon.
 If it’s blinking or flashing, you should contact your mechanic right away.
 The ‘check engine’ usually appears in yellow, and is often accompanied by other icons of systems that are affected by or influencing the engine issue.

-Depending on the make and model of the car, some ‘reminder’ symbols may also be in yellow, like the ‘low windscreen washer fluid’ icon, and gas and oil level indicators.
+Depending on the make and model, some ‘reminder’ car signs on the dashboard ‘may also be in yellow, like the ‘low windscreen washer fluid’ icon, and gas and oil level indicators.
 If your car is fully or partially electric, there should be an indicator when your fuel-cell is in need of a charge, as well.

 Red symbols indicate something that needs to be attended to right away, because the system is not working properly or will not engage when needed.
 These are the ones that you may not see or notice until something is wrong, so we’ve singled some out to go over in more detail: